-too many children.
+"Woman and the New Race" is a book that will be read wherever womankind struggles with the ever-present danger of too many children.
 It is a startling, mighty revelation of a new truth, a work that will open the eyes of tired, worn womankind.
 It can with truth and honesty be called woman's salvation.

-Every woman in the country should have struggles with the ever-present danger of a copy of this remarkable and courageous work.
+Every woman in the country should have a copy of this remarkable and courageous work.
 For this reason we have arranged a special edition of "Woman and the New Race" at only \$2.00 a copy.